mmistakes/minimal-mistakes/_pages/info.md

 toc_sticky: true
 ---

-The conference will take place at the Swinburne University of Technology in Melbourne, Australia, between January 29 - February 2, 2024, following the Australian Open.
+The conference will take place at the Swinburne University of Technology in Melbourne, Australia, between January 29 - February 2, 2024, during the Australian Open.

 More information will become available in the coming weeks/months.